MarkusBordihn/BOs-Player-Companions/README.md

 With the corresponding item, you can de-spawn your companion at any time.
 Just click with the right item on the spawned companion.

+## Compatible NPC / companion Mods

+Most of the NPC / companion mods should be supported out of the box, but this is a list of mods which I personally tested to make sure there are compatible:

+- ✅ [Human Companions][human_companions]

 ## Note

 Please only download the mod from the official CurseForge page or with the official CurseForge launcher like: